cvetomir-todorov/CecoChat/docs/01-intro-01-main.md

 * User can send messages to and receive messages from other users
 * User is shown at log-in the missed messages while being offline
 * User can review chat history between him and another user
+* User receives an ACK when the message has been processed by the chat, but not yet delivered to recipient
 * Same user can use multiple clients

 Currently no user profile and friendship are implemented so clients rely on user IDs.